boldbi/boldbi-docker/README.md

 Bold BI is a powerful business intelligence dashboard software that helps you get meaningful insights from your business data and make better decisions.

-It is an end-to-end solution for creating, managing, and sharing interactive business dashboard that includes a powerful dashboard designer for composing easily.
+It is an end-to-end solution for creating, managing, and sharing interactive business dashboards that includes a powerful dashboard designer for composing easily.

 # How to use this image